Our Commitment – Financial Year Ending 30 April 2026

 The Firm

 As a law firm providing professional services, the Firm employs professionally qualified lawyers.
-We also employ staff who provide administrative, facilities and business services.
+We also employ individuals who provide administrative, facilities and business services.

 Hill Dickinson LLP has a zero-tolerance approach to modern slavery.
-We are an Accredited Living Wage Employer and we have committed to pay all our employees a fair living wage.
+We are an Accredited Living Wage Employer and we have committed to pay all our colleagues a fair living wage.

 We are also a signatory to the United Nations (“UN”) Global Compact initiative.
 We have voluntarily committed to align with its strategies and operations with universal principles on human rights, labour, environment and anti-corruption.
 This initiative further encourages us to create a culture of integrity across the firm and to be part of more than 20,000 participating global companies.